arminbegic/arminbegic/README.md

 ## Current Work

+**Meta Learning and Hierarchical Models**
+- My thesis evolves around the topic of meta learning and hierarchical models.
+In particular, we try to understand and develop models to deal with grouped data structures.

 **Neural Network Verification**
 - Verifying robustness of neural networks using DeepPoly, a deterministic convex relaxation-based approach for ReLU and ReLU6-based architectures